marioaburto10/Bamazon/README.md

   ![Image of low inventory](/images/lowInventory3.png)

-  * If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+  * If a manager selects `Add to Inventory`, it will display a prompt that will let the manager "add more" of any item currently in the store.

-  * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.
+  * If a manager selects `Add New Product`, it will allow the manager to add a completely new product to the store.

 ![Image of add product](/images/addProduct4.png)